Wil-dTrick/Random_Shit/De-escalation.md

 # Purpose

 Share some quick, formula-based tips to de-escalate a situation.
 Some steps may feel unnatural or uncomfortable for you as the person trying to control the situation.
 That's just how it goes.
+It gets better with practice.

-The acknowledgement framework provided here is often overkill but it can be better to do too much instead of too little.
+The acknowledgement framework provided here is often overkill but using it can help you make sure you're not missing anything.
 This framework seeks to resolve the conflict without being authoritative.
 This works in almost all situations.

 It's beyond the scope of this document to address physical altercations.
 If a fight breaks out, the overwhelming majority of people need to stay out of it and keep others from jumping in.
 Creating additional injured people doesn't help.
 It's the same logic as not reaching into a dog fight.